 - Where external media is to be used only temporarily before being replaced with something else, as in content rotators on my site, unlike their relatively more permanent use within stories, I have now stopped placing my acknowledgements, as link-backs become misleading when the media is rotated out of use.

 Eg., after temporarily using Mike's commons image http://www.flickr.com/photos/mikerbaker/5429524286/, I commented on his Flickr page: "Beautiful work Mike.
 I used your image to illustrate the welcome message on TaleTown homepage.
 Thanks for sharing."
 When this image was rotated out, the link-back from Flickr to the now amended Swagat!
 Haeremae! module on TaleTown New Stories page became misleading.
-Also, some rotator modules are so small (Changelog/Information Module, or Did You Know? is just a line long), that a line of attribution underneath my content in them, even in small font, can become bigger than the content itself.
+Also, some rotator modules are so small (Did You Know? module is just a line long), that a line of attribution underneath my content in them, even in small font, can become bigger than the content itself.

 Regretfully also, sometimes some Flickr photos, YouTube videos and even webpages become unavailable for various reasons or get taken down due to copyright issues by their service providers.
 This can also happen after I have referenced or used them in good faith, provided a link back and given appropriate attributions.